-HOME/NEWS BIOGRAPHY GROUPS PERFORMANCES MUSIC & CDS DISCOGRAPHY VIDEO MUSIC Q&A MODERN JAZZ CONTACT LINKS
+HOME/NEWS BIOGRAPHY BANDS PERFORMANCES MUSIC & CDS DISCOGRAPHY VIDEO MUSIC Q&A MODERN JAZZ CONTACT LINKS

 These are questions and topics of discussion that often come up in conversation with musicians, students, and music enthusiasts in general.
 I've had many fond musical experiences so far, and I hope that you will enjoy hearing about some of them.
 Please feel free to email any additional questions or topics of discussion.

 did you become interested in jazz?